-Now we prove the claim for monogerms: If $y\in \C^p\setminus \sA$, then $\omega$ is locally a biholomorphism, and has normal crossings trivially.
+Now we prove the claim for monogerms: If $y\in V\setminus \sA$, then $\omega$ is locally a biholomorphism, and has normal crossings trivially.
 We claim that on $\sA$, the only other monogerms with normal crossings are centered at points contained in just one reflecting hyperplane.
-For any point $y$, any neighborhood $U$ of $y$ can be shrinked, so that the intersection of $U$ with the orbit of any point $y'\in U$ is the orbit of $y'$ by the stabilizer $G_y$ of $y$.
-If $y$ is contained in just one hyperplane $H$, then we may take $U$ small enough to satisfy $\sA\cap U=C\cap U$, for the facet $C$ where $y$ is contained.
+First, observe that any neighborhood $U$ of $y$ can be shrinked, so that the intersection of $U$ with the orbit of any point $y'\in U$ is contained in the orbit of $y'$ by the stabilizer $G_y$ of $y$.
+If $y$ is contained in just one hyperplane $H$, then we may take $U$ small enough to satisfy $\sA\cap U=C\cap U$, for the facet $C$ containing $y$.
 By Corollary \ref{corStabilizer}, we have $G_{y'}=G_C=G_{y}$, for all $y'\in \sA\cap U$, and hence the restriction of $\omega$ to $\sA\cap U$ is one-to-one.
-Therefore, all possible multigerms to study around $y$ are necessarily of the form (2) already checked to have the required transversality.
-Now assume $y$ is contained in two different reflecting hyperplanes $H_1, H_2$ of reflections $r_1,r_2\in G$.
+Therefore, the transversalities to study around $y$ are necessarily of the form (\ref{lemNormalCrossingsOrbitMapItem2}), already checked.
+Now assume $y$ is contained in two different reflecting hyperplanes $H_1, H_2$, given by reflections $r_1,r_2\in G$.
 Let $y'\in U\cap H_1\setminus H_2$.
-It follows from Theorem \ref{thmStabilizerReflection} that $r_1$ is contained in the stabilizer $G_y$, but does not fix $y'$, and thus we have $y'\neq r_1y'\in U$.
-The discussion we made to show item (2) implies that $(y',r_1y')$ does not satisfy the required transversality. \end{proof} \end{prop}
+It follows from Theorem \ref{thmStabilizerReflection} that $r_2$ is contained in the stabilizer $G_y$, but does not fix $y'$, and thus we have $y'\neq r_2y'\in U$.
+It follows by item (\ref{lemNormalCrossingsOrbitMapItem2}) that $(y',r_2y')$ does not satisfy the required transversality. \end{proof} \end{prop}

-Now we study the conditions that an injective map $h$ must satisfy in order to produce a (generalized) reflection map $f$ with normal crossings.
-As we will see, $\omega$ is not involved in the computations, and the normal crossings condition can be decided just in terms of the translates $gh, g\in G$.
+Now we study the conditions that an injective map $h$ must satisfy in order to produce a quasi-reflection map $f$ with normal crossings.
+As we shall see, $\omega$ is not involved in the computations and the normal crossings condition can be decided just in terms of the translates $gh, g\in G$.
 The following two informal examples will provide the intuition:

 \begin{ex} Let $h\colon X\to \C^2$ parametrize the two left non-dashed curves in Figure \ref{figC2xC2NotOrbitNormalCrossings}.
 We see that the resulting $Z_{2,2}$-reflection map $f$ does not have normal crossings.
-However, there is no apparent failure of transversality when we look just at the image of $h$.
+However, there is no apparent failure of transversality when we look just at $h$.
 The failure becomes clear when we also look at the dashed lines, which are the image of the translate of $h$ by $i_{1,1}\in Z_{2,2}$.

 \end{ex}